dusk-network/plonk/README.md

 ## Acknowledgements

-- Reference implementation Barretenberg/AztecProtocol
+- Reference implementation AztecProtocol/Barretenberg
-- FFT Module and KZG10 Module were taken and modified from zexe/zcash and scipr-lab, respectively.
+- FFT Module and KZG10 Module were taken and modified from zexe/zcash and scipr-lab respectively.

 ## About

-Implementation designed by the [dusk](https://dusk.network) team.
-The [PLONK](https://eprint.iacr.org/2019/953.pdf) proving scheme is a zero knowledge proof scheme, that incorportates an updateable structured reference string, which need
+Implementation designed by the [dusk](https://dusk.network) team